The 3 Remarkable Yet Simple Tools to Overcome Stress and Regain Inner Peace and Harmony

-But if that’s the case, how do some people manage to stay happy and positive, even in the face of situations that other people dread?
+How do some people manage to stay happy and positive, even in the face of extremely challenging situations?

 How do they keep from being thrown off balance when “bad” things happen to them?

-In this blog post, I reveal the secret to their sense of unshakeable peace, as well as three simple but highly effective tips that you can use to immediately feel more present, happy and relaxed, no matter what situation you find yourself in.
+In this article, I will not only reveal their secret, I’ll share with you three simple but highly effective tools for developing the same.
+You can use these tools to immediately feel more present, happy and relaxed, no matter what situation you find yourself in.

 Back in the late 1800s, there was an old farmer who had worked his crops for many years.
 One day, his son left a gate open and his three horses ran away.
 Upon hearing the news, his neighbors came to visit.
 “Such bad luck,” they said sympathetically.